![]() |

 B) Any loan that is 180 days or more delinquent and referred to an attorney or a collection agency.

-C) Any loan which was previously 180 days or more delinquent, has been refinanced or extended and has subsequently become 90 days or more delinquent.
-In instances where a delinquent loan is refinanced or extended and does not fully and fairly disclose the delinquency as determined in a statutory examination of the credit union, the loan shall be immediately classified as a loss loan.
+C) Any loan that was previously 180 days or more delinquent, has been refinanced or extended and has subsequently become 90 days or more delinquent.
+In instances in which a delinquent loan is refinanced or extended and does not fully and fairly disclose the delinquency as determined in a statutory examination of the credit union, the loan shall be immediately classified as a loss loan.

 D) Any loan with respect to which the borrower has filed a Chapter 7 bankruptcy petition and has been granted a discharge by the court.